Bakmi

-Chinese-style wheat noodles is known as bakmi in Indonesia, where it has been adapted to more closely align with the local tastes and adapted in Javanese and Indo cuisine.
-Bakmi is between Chinese style wheat noodles and Japanese udons in thickness, and there are several variants of bakmi in Indonesia.
-The name bakmi literally translates to "meat noodle", where meat includes chicken and beef.
+The noodles are known as bakmi in Indonesia, where they have been adapted to more closely align with the local tastes and into Javanese and Indo cuisine.
+Bakmi are between Chinese-style wheat noodles and Japanese udon in thickness, and there are several variants in Indonesia.
+The name bakmi literally translates to "meat noodle".

+In Indonesia, especially in large urban areas such as Jakarta, Medan, and Surabaya, there are many warung food stalls, restaurants, and eateries that serve this type of noodle dish, each specialising in different ingredients and toppings.

 Origin and history

 Bakmi consists of two Hokkien Chinese words, which literally translates to English as "meat noodles" (肉麵, bah-mī).

-Chinese influences is evident in Indonesian food, such as bakmi, mie ayam, pangsit, mie goreng, and kwetiau goreng.
+Chinese influence is evident in Indonesian food such as bakmi, mie ayam, pangsit, mie goreng, and kwetiau goreng.
 The words mie and bami, used in Dutch, come from bakmi and were introduced into the Dutch language during the Dutch colonial period in Indonesia.
 Indonesian food is very popular in the Netherlands, and bami goreng (fried bakmi) is a popular dish.